github/maintainermonth/content/home/3-get-involved.md

       - imageDescription: 'Illustration'
 ---

-This is an open source initiative to bookmark a week to collectively contemplate open source maintainership, whatever form that takes.
+This is an open source initiative to bookmark a month to collectively contemplate open source maintainership, whatever form that takes.
 Various organizations, projects, and companies will be running activities, events, and distributing resources.
 Submit a PR to list what you’re planning, so that folks can come participate.
 Anyone can plan or add something.
 No-one owns Maintainer Month - it’s for everyone.